RG Law can assist.

 Exploring Tax Implications: We can connect you with tax advisors who specialize in joint property agreements to ensure clarity around any capital gains or other taxes.

 Custom Solutions for Reversal: If you wish to reverse a severance, we’ll assess your options, such as reinstating tenancy or exploring alternative solutions like subleasing.
+Mutual Agreement Setup: We can also assist in drafting mutual agreements for joint ownership or guiding you through alternative arrangements if required.

 Feel free to contact us for further assistance on severance, tax implications, or any other tenancy concerns.
 We’re here to ensure a smooth and informed process.